ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 ### Task 1: Install Windows Server 2019 Standard

-Create a new virtual machine for **Windows Server 2019 Standard** using the "Windows Server 2019 Standard (Updated Sept 2019)" installation media (you may choose a newer option if available, but this lab was tested on that specific version).
+Create a new virtual machine for **Windows Server 2019 Standard** using the "Windows Server 2019 Standard (Updated Mar 2023)" installation media (you may choose a newer option if available, but this lab was tested on that specific version).
 You can download the installation files and obtain a product key from the [Microsoft Azure Student Portal](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#MSDNAA) discussed in Module 1.

 {{% notice tip %}}
 For this system, I recommend giving the VM ample resources, usually at least 2 GB RAM and multiple processor cores if you can spare them.
 You may need to adjust the VM settings as needed to balance the performance of this VM against the available resources on your system.